zukunft/zukunft.com/docs/code_functions_all.md

     \-- __construct - section for function __construct is expected to be construct and map in /db/sql_type_list.php
     \-- add - section for function add not yet defined that it should be modify in /db/sql_type_list.php
     \-- remove - section for function remove not yet defined that it should be modify in /db/sql_type_list.php
+    \-- do_log - section for function do_log not yet defined that it should be info sql type in /db/sql_type_list.php
+    \-- no_id_field - section for function no_id_field not yet defined that it should be info sql type in /db/sql_type_list.php
     \-- is_call_only - section for function is_call_only is expected to be info in /db/sql_type_list.php
     \-- is_insert - section for function is_insert is expected to be info in /db/sql_type_list.php
     \-- is_update - section for function is_update is expected to be info in /db/sql_type_list.php